virantha/bricknil/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `bluebrick` for local development.
+Here's how to set up `bricknil` for local development.

-1. Fork the `bluebrick` repo on GitHub.
+1. Fork the `bricknil` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/bluebrick.git
+    $ git clone git@github.com:your_name_here/bricknil.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv bluebrick
+    $ mkvirtualenv bricknil
-    $ cd bluebrick/
+    $ cd bricknil/
     $ python setup.py develop

 4. Create a branch for local development::